Eugene-E0a80fd8080ff8e/HeadTracker6DoF/README.md

 Make sure your web camera is connected.
 Run file `_run.cmd` or one of other *_run...* files, selecting your camera and resolution according to file name.

+This will let you see yourself with head tracking information presented on the picture.

+Now, return to Virt-a-Mate, open sessions plugings section and add the HeadTracker6DoF.cs plugin.
+It should run fine with default settings.

+## Opentrack integration

+As of v0.3 an integration to opentrack was added.
+To use it, run opentrack with its output set to "UDP over network" with ip 127.0.0.1 and port 62731.
+(The IP address is given with assumption you run opentrack on the computer you run VaM).

+If you wondering what opentrack is, you may want to watch a video on how opentrack is used in flight simulators: <https://www.youtube.com/watch?v=LPlahUVPx4o> .

 ## How to compile

 1. Make sure you have Visual Studio installed.